The Name the Puppy contest has been extended to March 31.

-The Royal Canadian Mounted Police (RCMP) needs help in naming a handful of their newest (and cutest) recruits!
+The Royal Canadian Mounted Police (RCMP) needs help in naming puppies that will become Canada's future RCMP Police Dogs.

-The Police Dog Service Training Centre (PDSTC) in Innisfail, Alberta is asking young Canadians to suggest names for 10 German Shepherd puppies recently born at the Centre.
+The Police Dog Service Training Centre (PDSTC) in Innisfail, Alberta, is asking young Canadians to suggest names for 13 German Shepherd puppies that will be born at the Centre in 2016.
 Children are encouraged to be original and imaginative in finding names that will serve these puppies well in their careers with Canada's national police force.
 When thinking of names, it is important to keep in mind that these are working police dogs, not pets.

 Contest rules are simple: